CharlesP8412/jungle/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for the purposes of learning from an inherited code base.
-Uses MVC design from Rails, built using EDD followed by test specs.
+A mini e-commerce application built with Rails 4.2 for the purposes of learning from inheriting a legacy code base.
+Uses MVC design from Rails, built using EDD followed by test specs for new features.

+## Features
+- Promotions can be scheduled and will automatically appear in a banner when they are active.
+- Items will display 'Sold Out' when their quantity reaches zero.
+Occurs in all pages including admin.
+- Admin Dashboard to show key stats of the store.

 ## Screenshots
 !["Overview"](https://raw.githubusercontent.com/CharlesP8412/jungle/master/docs/overview.gif)